mate-academy/jv-fruit-shop/README.md

        b,banana,100
     ```
    The line above means there are 100 bananas at the beginning of the work shift.
 1. Supply.
-You are accepting new fruits from suppliers.
+You are accepting new fruitTransaction from suppliers.
 The following line in the file will look like:

     ```text
        s,banana,100
     ```
    The line above means you receive 100 bananas.
 1. Purchase.
-Buyers can visit your shop and buy some fruits.
+Buyers can visit your shop and buy some fruitTransaction.
 In this case you will have the following line in the file:

     ```text
        p,banana,13
     ```
    The line above means someone has bought 13 bananas.
 1. Return.
-Buyers can return you some fruits.
+Buyers can return you some fruitTransaction.
 In this case you will have the following line in the file:

     ```text
        r,banana,10